ArnuldOnData/devops-projects/project-0/README.md

 5. git push
 6. You will see the GitHub building the image and running the python program in "Actions" tab
 7. You will see a new file called "output.txt" with the output from GitHub Action workflow
+8. You will receive an email from GitHub too on whether the Actions failed/succeeded
-8. Workflow is in the usual place: `devops-projects/.github/workflows/project-0.yaml`
+9. Workflow is in the usual place: `devops-projects/.github/workflows/project-0.yaml`